Eco-Friendly Jewelry

 Traditional jewelry practices have been toxic both to the environment and to the maker.
 I have completely overhauled my studio to try to use as many non-toxic processes as possible during jewelry fabrication.
 These include working with common household ingredients like citric acid (vitamin C!) and dish soap rather than industrial chemicals during tumbling and finishing.
 All my metal dust is captured by a special dust collector and even this dust can be recycled.
 I even clean my studio with natural cleaning products and recycle and compost all but a tiny fraction of my waste.

-When it comes to packaging, I’m no less diligent.
+I also really care about packaging.
 I’ve spent hours sourcing boxes, bags, tape and mailers that are made from recycled materials and are themselves recyclable and/or compostable.
-I’m of course not perfect, so if you have ideas or recommendations on how I can improve, I’m all ears.
+I’m of course not perfect, so if you have ideas or recommendations on how I can improve, I’m all ears!

 Giving Back